Certerazvi/h2specd/README.md

 ### BINARY FILE:

-Can be found in the Releases section, with the name “h2specd”.
+Can be found in the Releases section, with the name "h2specd” and followed by the OS and architecture it is destined for.
+Download the one suitable for you.

 ### INSTRUCTIONS: